-The Company issued 0.6 million shares of common stock during the three months ended April 3, 2010, net of 0.1 million shares withheld to satisfy employee tax obligations for the vesting of certain stock grants made under the Company's stock incentive plans.
+The Company issued 0.6 million shares of common stock during the three months ended April 2, 2011, net of 0.2 million shares withheld to satisfy employee tax obligations for the vesting of certain stock grants made under the Company's stock incentive plans.

-Share Repurchase Program
+Share Repurchase Programs

-In October 2009, the Company's Board of Directors authorized a program to repurchase up to \$150 million of the Company's common stock through 2010.
-The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
-During the three months ended April 3, 2010, the Company repurchased 0.6 million shares of its common stock for \$25.3 million under its repurchase program.
-During the three months ended April 4, 2009, the Company repurchased 0.2 million shares for \$5.3 million under its previous share repurchase program that was completed in November 2009.
+In July 2010, the Board of Directors adopted a share repurchase program to repurchase up to \$150 million of the Company's common stock through 2011.
+The new program became effective immediately and terminated the remaining share repurchase authorization of the prior program.
+The most recent prior program, which was announced in October 2009, authorized the repurchase up to \$150 million of the Company's common stock through 2010.
+These programs allow for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
+During the three months ended April 2, 2011, the Company repurchased 14 thousand shares of its common stock for \$0.6 million.
+During the three months ended April 3, 2010, the Company repurchased 0.6 million shares of its common stock for \$25.3 million.

-Comprehensive Income
+Comprehensive Income (Loss)

-The changes in the components of comprehensive income, net of taxes, were as follows (in thousands):
+The changes in the components of comprehensive income (loss), net of taxes, were as follows (in thousands):

-Three Months Ended
+Three Mor Three Months Ende

-April 3, 2010 April 4, 2009
+April 2, 2011 April 3, 2010

-Net income \$ 21,079 \$ 671
+Net income (loss) \$ (1,960) \$ 21,079

-Net unrealized gains (losses) on available-for-sale securities, net of tax provision of
+Net unrealized gains (losses) on available-for-sale securities, net of tax of \$156 and

-\$(531) and \$59, respectively 986 (110)
+\$(531), respectively (289) 986

-Net unrealized gains (losses) on cash flow hedges, net of tax provision of \$8 and
+Net unrealized gains (losses) on cash flow hedges, net of tax of \$(281) and \$8,

-\$(66), respectively (15) 123
+respectively 521 (15)

-Comprehensive income \$ 22,050 \$ 684
+Comprehensive income (loss) \$ (1,728) \$ 22,050

+17